al1brn/geonodes/README.md

     vector = Vector((1, 2, 3))

     # Method set_position creates a node 'Set Position'
-    # - output socket kept by geometry is plugged to the input socket 'Geometry'
+    # - 'geometry' is is plugged to the input socket 'Geometry'
-    # - offset argument is plugged to the input socket 'Offset'
+    # - 'offset' argument is plugged to the input socket 'Offset'

-    # The method returns an new instance of Geometry pointing on the node output socket
+    geometry.set_position(offset=vector)

-    geometry = geometry.set_position(offset=vector)
+    # 'geometry' is now the output socket 'Geometry' of the node 'Set Position'

     # Plug the output socket to the group output
     geometry.out()
 ```